You can customise your Android device using accessibility settings and apps.

 Switch Access: Switch Access lets you interact with your Android device using one or more switches instead of the touchscreen.
 You can use a switch or keyboard to control your device.

 Action Blocks: Action Blocks makes routine actions easier with customisable buttons on your Android home screen.

 Time to take action (Accessibility timeout): You can choose how long to show messages that ask you to take action, but are visible only temporarily.

 BrailleBack: You can connect a refreshable braille display to your device via Bluetooth.
 BrailleBack works with TalkBack for a combined speech and braille experience, allowing you to edit text and interact with your device.

-Audio & on-screen text
+Audio and on-screen text